-Some time ago, I looked into Multi-Page Applications (MPAs), and in particular the behaviours we expect from MPAs, and how modern web applications support those behaviours even when they are not implemented like a traditional MPA.
+A while ago I looked at Multi-Page Applications (MPAs)—and in particular the behaviours we expect from MPAs, and how modern web applications support those behaviours even when they’re not implemented like a traditional MPA.

 - What are multi-page behaviours?

 - But wait… are they Single Page Applications?

 - In progress…

 In the first post I’ll look at the traditional notion of an MPA, and then contrast it with a more modern perspective that focuses on behaviour.